 How to Simplify your Forex Trading

-It’s entirely possible to trade profitably using just our eyes, charts, and grey matter.
-When approached too complexly, “hunting” for setups can cause more pain than gain.
+It’s entirely possible to trade profitably using just our eyes, charts, and grey matter as “hunting” for setups can cause more pain than gain.
 In this article, we will go through some high probability price patterns.

 The Complexity Trap